SoheilMohammadpour231754/Stable-Diffusion/README.md

 ### Step 1: Organize Your Image Dataset

-Place the images you wish to use for fine-tuning inside the `./data/images/` folder.
-Ensure that your dataset consists of high-quality images relevant to the gaming domain or any other style you're targeting.
+Place all the images you wish to use for fine-tuning inside the `./data/images/` folder.

 ### Step 2: Write Prompt for Images

-#### Single Prompt (for Dreambooth)

-In Dreambooth, only a single well-defined prompt is used for fine-tuning all the images.
-This ensures that the model deeply underestand the specific theme we are aiming for.
+- Single Prompt (for Dreambooth): <br> In Dreambooth, only a single well-defined prompt is used for fine-tuning all the images.

-#### Multiple Prompt Generation using BLIP (for Keras-CV)

-To implement stable diffusion with Keras-CV, we require a separate prompt for each image in our dataset, in contrast to the approach in Dreambooth.
-We utilize the BLIP model to automatically generate descriptive captions for each image in the dataset.
-You can find the script in `./preparation/auto prompting using BLIP.ipynb` and follow the step-by-step guide for generating the prompts.
+- Multiple Prompt (for Keras-CV): <br> To implement stable diffusion with Keras-CV, we require a separate prompt for each image in our dataset.
+Utilize the BLIP model to automatically generate descriptive captions for each image in the dataset (using the `./preparation/auto prompting using BLIP.ipynb` script).